Biden Nominates Mayor Eric Garcetti As Ambassador To India - News Break

 Biden Nominates Mayor Eric Garcetti As Ambassador To India

-Confirming rumors that have circulated for weeks, President Joe Biden nominated Los Angeles Mayor Eric Garcetti Friday to become U.S. ambassador to India.
+LOS ANGELES (CNS) - Confirming rumors that have circulated for weeks, President Joe Biden nominated Los Angeles Mayor Eric Garcetti today to become U.S. ambassador to India.
 “Today, the president announced that I am his nominee to serve as U.S. ambassador to India.
-I am honored to accept his nomination to serve in this role,” Garcetti said in a statement.
+I am honored to accept his nomination to serve in this role,'' Garcetti said in a statement.
 “I love Los Angeles and will always be an Angeleno.
-I want you to know that every day I am your mayor, I will continue to lead this city like it is my first day on the job, with passion, focus, and determination.mynewsla.com
+I want you to know that every day I am your mayor, I will continue to lead this city like it is my first day on the job, with passion, focus, and determination.kfiam640.iheart.com